HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         ```

 ## Installing or uninstalling DXClient from NpmJS registry

-To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.
+The option to install or uninstall from the NpmJS registry is only available starting CF221.
+The DXClient version installed must be 221.0.0.

-To install DXClient globally, use the `npm install -g @hcl-software/dxclient` command.
+- To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.

-To uninstall DXClient, use the `npm uninstall @hcl-software/dxclient` command.
+- To install DXClient globally, use the `npm install -g @hcl-software/dxclient` command.

-This option to install/uninstall are avaialble from HCL DX 9.5 CF221 deployment.
-The latest version you install will be "221.0.0".
+- To uninstall DXClient, use the `npm uninstall @hcl-software/dxclient` command.

 ## Installing DXClient using the container image in the Harbor repository